hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

 - Automation: Implements algorithms to select pools with the highest APY, reducing manual intervention.

-- Metrics: Displays demo metrics, such as 10 ETH staked, 0.52 ETH rewards, and $7.85M TVL, mimicking real-world data.
+- Metrics: Displays metrics with real-world data.

 ## Risks to Consider